jbthejedi/tiny-recursive-model/blog_post/trm_bak.md

 Just a quick note on this.
 The datasets are Sudoku-Extreme, Maze-Hard, and ARC-AGI I & II.
 Consider them all square puzzle grids of initial shape MxM.
 A batch looks like (B, L=MxM)
 * Sudoku-Extreme: $L = MxM = 9x9$ $\to$ a batch looks like $(B, 81)$
 * Maze-Hard: $L = 30x30$ $\to$ a batch looks like $(B, 900)$
 * ARC-AGI: This one is trickier.
 The paper says a single training sample has *multiple examples*.
-Then it says they are *serialized* into a single input sequence.
+Then it says they are *serialized* into a single token.
 So I'm inferring $L$ is the size of all the flattened examples concatenated together.

 Then if $x$ is our input, `x = input_embedding(x)` (Figure 1) is called, turning each token into an embedding.
 Then the data becomes shape (B, L, D).